JamieDawson/bixby_oauth_example/README.md

 NOTE: remember test_out_spotify.example (or whatever you call your project).
 This name will be used in your code later.

-<b>Step 5:</b> Click on the Config & Secrets button.
-This is where you're going to take the Client ID and Client Secret from Spotify so that your app will have access to it.
+<b>Step 5:</b> Click on the <b>Config & Secrets button</b>.
+This is where you're going to take the *Client ID* and *Client Secret* from Spotify so that your app will have access to it.
 Click the +add button under Secrets.
-Use the name "id" and apply the Spotify Client ID.
-Then add the name "secret" and apply the Spotify Client Secret.
+Use the name <b>"id"</b> and apply the Spotify *Client ID*.
+Then add the name <b>"secret"</b> and apply the Spotify *Client Secret*.
 Be sure to hit the "save and apply" button when you click add.

 ![5](https://user-images.githubusercontent.com/16840579/56542376-275a4980-6523-11e9-9b5b-c5f7d1266186.png)